 What To Pack For The Lake Waikaremoana Track

-With any hike, walk or tramp it’s very important to make sure you are well prepared, especially in New Zealand with it’s unpredictable and changeable weather conditions.
+With any hike, walk, or tramp it’s very important to make sure you are well prepared, especially in New Zealand with its unpredictable and changeable weather conditions.
 The Lake Waikaremoana Great Walk is no exception, so it’s important you are ready for all conditions, whether it’s rainy, windy or it’s an absolute scorcher.

 Although it’s important to make sure you’re prepared, you definitely don’t want to fall into the trap of overpacking; pack light, but pack right.
 If you’re unsure exactly what to pack and need some guidance, check out my Great Walk packing guide.

 There are a few things that you definitely need to take with you on the Lake Waikaremoana Great Walk.
-The huts and campsites that you will be staying at during the walk don’t have lights or gas and the toilets don’t have toilet paper, so it’s important that you bring a torch, a portable backpacker stove, fuel cannister and of course toilet paper or wet wipes.
+The huts and campsites that you will be staying at during the walk don’t have lights or gas and the toilets don’t have toilet paper, so it’s important that you bring a torch, a portable backpacker stove, a fuel cannister and of course toilet paper or wet wipes.

 Final Thoughts on the Lake Waikaremoana Great Walk

 My experience of this Great Walk was on the whole very good, although there are definitely some improvements to be made.
 The tracks are, in some places very poorly maintained, especially when you compare them to the other Great Walks.
-Also items such as toilet paper, gas cookers and lights in huts which are common place on the other Great Walks, are very much absent in this case.
+Also, items such as toilet paper, gas cookers, and lights in huts which are common place on the other Great Walks, are very much absent in this case.
 This is not too much of a problem though as long as you are aware of it beforehand.